4 Powerful Short Dramas To Enjoy If You’ve Completed Netflix

 An Auschwitz prisoner gives a Nazi commander a haircut.

-Directed by Ben Price (of Coronation Street), Hope Dies Last offers a glimpse into the real-life story of Józef Paczyński, a Polish political prisoner who served as the personal barber to Rudolf Höss, the Camp Commander of Auschwitz and a senior ranking Nazi credited with advancing the so-called Final Solution.
+Directed by Ben Price (of Coronation Street), Hope Dies Last offers a glimpse into the real-life story of Józef Paczyński, a Polish political prisoner who served as the personal barber to Rudolf Höss, the Camp Commander of Auschwitz and a senior-ranking Nazi credited with engineering the so-called Final Solution.

 Hoss also shares his subordinate’s vulnerability.
-At any moment, Jósef could slit his throat and change the course of the War, an inner conflict expressed poignantly by Tarek Slater (Jósef).
+At any moment, Jósef could slit his throat and change the course of the War, an inner conflict poignantly explored by Tarek Slater (Jósef).

 [ Available to view on YouTube ]

-I appreciate that only reading about dementia and the Holocaust so far is more than enough to sour anyone’s mood.
-Thus, this next short is quite a different albeit gripping dramatic thriller.
+I appreciate that dementia and the Holocaust are more than enough to sour anyone’s mood.
+So, this next short is a different albeit gripping dramatic thriller.

 The Call Centre